shibin-xu/cryptomessage/README.md

 # Crypto Message
 ## Introduction
-Cloud Guard is one of CSEP 590 Applied Cryptography projects developed by Shibin(Jack) Xu (shibix@cs.washington.edu) and Sheridan Thirsk (threeup@gmail.com) at University of Washington.
+Crypto Message is one of CSEP 590 Applied Cryptography projects developed by Shibin(Jack) Xu (shibix@cs.washington.edu) and Sheridan Thirsk (threeup@gmail.com) at University of Washington.
+We have developed our project based on [Cloud Guard](https://github.com/shibix/cloudguard).

 ## Deploy your server
 Obtain an [AWS EC2 ubuntu server](https://aws.amazon.com/ec2/) <br />